 In general, you don’t need to know the local language as English is generally spoken by staff in most project locations.
 However, a local language helps you to bond better with your host family and the community where you are working with.
 Therefore, we help you to learn the basic level of the local language in the orientation period.

 What cost do I need to consider?
 Or how much do I need extra money?

 This is very difficult to answer and ultimately it depends on the person.
 Program fee includes all expenses throughout your volunteering however, you may go on trips to local places of interest during the weekend holiday.
 You can also get a travel opportunity once when your project ends if you wish.
 So these extras might include socializing with other volunteers and locals, buying snacks and gifts, eating at cafes or restaurants, transport and weekend travel, etc.

 You can carry cash for personal expenses for a fortnight $100 approx. However, ATM’s are easy access available which accept international credit or debit card.

 How can I communicate with my family back home?

-Can I buy a Nepali sim card upon arrival?
+Will my phone work?
+Can I buy a SIM card upon arrival in Nepal?

-Can I talk to people who have volunteered before?
-If yes then how?
+Can I talked to people who have volunteered before, if yes then how?

-Literally as a newly established organisation we don’t have more volunteers few numbers had volunteered, however, we do encourage volunteers to contact with former volunteers participants.
+Literally, as a newly established organization, we don’t have many volunteers.
+Only a few numbers have done volunteering, however, we do encourage volunteers to contact with former volunteers participants.
 We will provide their contact no or email upon request.
-All of our previous volunteers are as an ambassadors who deliver message to other who are interested.
+All of our previous volunteers are as an ambassador who delivers a message to others who are interested.